 Avoir is the French verb that means “to have”.
 But it has so much more than that going for it!

-For one thing, as you probably know already, avoir is the most common auxiliary (helping) verb in French.
+For one thing, as you probably know already, avoir is the most common auxiliary (helping) verb in French (and one of the first verbs taught in the French Together app).
 It’s used to conjugate most other French verbs in the passé composé and other compound tenses.

 That would be more than enough for most verbs, but avoir’s got to have it all!
 It’s also a key element of a number of very important phrases that cover basics like how old you are, what you need, and your state of physical health, not to mention what’s around you.
 And those are just the basics.
 There are countless phrases with avoir, many of them essential to add to your French vocabulary.

 Let’s take a look at this surprisingly diverse verb!